adamcytech/C_project_2023-2024/README.md

 This project consists of 7 files:

--#automate.txt: an example of the automaton used for the 'import an FSA (Finite State Automaton) from a file' part.
+-automate.txt: an example of the automaton used for the 'import an FSA (Finite State Automaton) from a file' part.
 Our automata and this file are structured as follows:

     number of states?